Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 PPTP Access Concentrator.
 A device attached to one or more PSTN or ISDN lines capable of PPP operation and of handling the PPTP protocol.
 The PAC needs to implement TCP/IP to pass traffic to one or more PNSs.
 It may also tunnel non-IP protocols.

-The ASA feature that gathers and reports a wide variety of feature statistics, such as connections/second, xlates/second, and so on.
+The adaptive security appliance feature that gathers and reports a wide variety of feature statistics, such as connections/second, xlates/second, and so on.

 Perfect Forwarding Secrecy.
 PFS enhances security by using a different security key for the IPsec Phase 1 and Phase 2 SAs.
 Without PFS, the same security key is used to establish SAs in both phases.
 PFS ensures that a given IPsecSA key was not derived from any other secret (like some other keys).
 In other words, if someone were to break a key, PFS ensures that the attacker would not be able to derive any other key.
 If PFS were not enabled, someone could hypothetically break the IKESA secret key, copy all the IPsec protected data, and then use knowledge of the IKESA secret to compromise the IPsecSA setup by this IKESA.
 With PFS, breaking IKE would not give an attacker immediate access to IPsec.
 The attacker would have to break each IPsecSA individually.